Zhongli (Genshin Impact)

-Zhongli (钟离 (Zhōnglí)) is a fictional character in the video game Genshin Impact, developed by miHoYo.
-On the surface, he is a consultant for the Wangsheng Funeral Parlor in the fictional nation of Liyue, knowledgeable in funeral rites and responsible for assisting with funeral arrangements.
-In reality, he is also the mortal vessel of Geo Archon Morax, the former ruler of Liyue and one of the seven deities who govern the nations of Teyvat.
-Zhongli appears in the first chapter of the game's main storyline following the game's release in 2020 and became a playable character later that year.
+Zhongli (钟离 (Zhōnglí)) is a character in the video game Genshin Impact, developed by miHoYo.
+In the game's lore, on the surface, he is a consultant for the Wangsheng Funeral Parlor in the fictional nation of Liyue, knowledgeable in funeral rites and responsible for assisting with funeral arrangements.
+In reality, he is also the Geo Archon Morax, the former ruler of Liyue and one of the seven deities who govern the nations of Teyvat, the game's world.
+Zhongli appears in the first chapter of the game's main storyline following its release in 2020.
+He would become a playable character later that year.

-The character's portrayal and cultural themes of composure and dignity he represents have received positive reviews from critics.
-However during his initial release, Zhongli faced widespread criticism for his weak performance in combat.
-Only after the developers revised his design did he gain a more favorable reception.
+Zhongli's portrayal and themes of composure and dignity have received positive reviews from critics.
+However, during his initial release, Zhongli faced widespread criticism for his weak performance in combat.
+He only gained a more favorable reception after the developers significantly revised his design.